-Ank has been named Best in Commercial Arbitration (Euromoney's Americas Women in Business Law Awards 2016), Rising Star of the Year (Euromoney's Global Arbitration Awards 2014), one of 44 "Rising Stars" in the New York legal profession (New York Law Journal 2013) and one of the world’s "45 under 45" leading international arbitration practitioners (Global Arbitration Review 2011).
+Ank has been named one of the "Most Highly Regarded Individuals" in Arbitration (Who’s Who Legal's Future Leaders 2017), Best in Commercial Arbitration (Euromoney's Americas Women in Business Law Awards 2016), Rising Star of the Year (Euromoney's Global Arbitration Awards 2014), one of 44 "Rising Stars" in the New York legal profession (New York Law Journal 2013) and one of the world’s "45 under 45" leading international arbitration practitioners (Global Arbitration Review 2011).

 Clients and market sources say:

 "'Great lawyer' Ank Santens is tipped by market sources as a 'future leader in the profession,' and is currently involved in a number of matters for key clients of the firm.
 She handles investment treaty and commercial arbitrations with equal aplomb."
 (Chambers USA 2013)

 "Garry Kasparov … [t]he former chess world champion said the [team led by Ms. Santens] displayed 'a combination of big-picture understanding and management of the smallest details despite heavy time pressure'.
 'I would never consider going to any other firm.'"
 (GAR 100, 2011)